-The Company has not generated any revenues and has incurred accumulated deficits of \$34,164,068 (2017: \$48,015,544) since inception.
-During the year ended December 31, 2018 the Company generated negative cash flows from operations of \$286,332 (2017: \$1,089,097).
+The Company has not generated any revenues and has incurred accumulated deficits of \$48,985,712 (2018: \$34,164,068) since inception.
+During the year ended December 31, 2019 the Company generated negative cash flows from operations of \$243,535 (2018: \$286,332).
 The Company is not expected to generate cash inflow from its operation during the next twelve months and therefore must rely on securing additional funds from either debt or equity financings for cash consideration.
-During the year ended December 31, 2018, the Company received net cash proceeds of \$340,080 (2017: \$371,220) pursuant to financing activities.

 The continuation of the Company as a going concern is depend upon the Company's ability to satisfy its liabilities as they become due and to obtain the necessary financing to complete the exploration and development of its mineral property interests, the attainment of profitable mining operations or the receipt of proceeds from the disposition of its mineral property interest.
-The Company is in the process of exploring its mineral property interests and has not yet determined whether its mineral property interests contain mineral reserves that are economically recoverable.
-The Company's continuing operations, and the recoverability of the amounts shown for mineral properties are entirely dependent upon the existence of economically recoverable mineral reserves, the ability of the Company to obtain the necessary financing to complete the exploration and development of its mineral property interests, and on future profitable production or proceeds from the disposition of the mineral property interests.
+The Company's continuing operations are entirely dependent upon the existence of economically recoverable mineral reserves, the ability of the Company to obtain the necessary financing to complete the exploration and development of its mineral property interests, and on future profitable production or proceeds from the disposition of the mineral property interests.
 These matters and conditions, primarily as a result of the conditions described above, indicate the existence of a material uncertainty that may cast significant doubt about the Company's ability to continue as going concern.
 If the going concern assumption is not appropriate, material adjustments to the financial statements could be required.